dropbox/dropbox-sdk-java/ReadMe.md

 ## Running the examples

-Prerequisites: Apache Maven

 1. Download this repository.
 2. Save your Dropbox API key in a file called "test.app".
 See: [Get a Dropbox API key](#get-a-dropbox-api-key), above.
-3. `mvn install`
+3. Compile and install the SDK into your local maven repo: `./gradlew install`
-4. To compile all the examples: `mvn -f examples/pom.xml compile`
+4. To compile all the examples: `(cd examples/ && ./gradlew classes`
-5. To compile just one example: `mvn -f examples/<example-name>/pom.xml compile`.
+5. To compile just one example: `(cd examples/ && ./gradlew :<example-name>:classes`

 ### authorize